 Overseas Fieldwork

+Overseas Fieldwork must be integral to the doctoral studies, and as such the need for the fieldwork must have been clearly identified in your initial research proposal.
 Award-holders may only apply for overseas fieldwork funding once during the course of their studies, and should plan to conduct their overseas fieldwork as a single activity.
 Multiple flights will not usually be considered, unless there is a significant justification for multiple field visits.

 When can you apply for Overseas Fieldwork?

-• Overseas fieldwork may only be undertaken as part of the full PhD; Award-holders undertaking their Masters or research methods training may not undertake Overseas Fieldwork until such time as they have progressed to their full Doctoral studies.
+• Overseas fieldwork may only be undertaken as part of the full PhD; award-holders undertaking their master’s or research methods training may not undertake overseas fieldwork until such time as they have progressed to their full doctoral studies.

 • Applicants should submit their application form approximately 3 months in advance of their expected departure date; applications received later than this will be considered, but may not be processed in time to facilitate the application.